Introduction to DMAIC Model with Examples

 The Measure Phase

-In this phase we attempt to answer these questions: Now that I know what the problem is, how do I actually measure it?
+In this phase, we attempt to answer these questions: Now that I know the problem, how do I measure it?
 Is the current system adequate for measuring the problem?

-So let us quantify the problem, determine the method of data collection and measure current performance.
-Many dmaic model tools can be used in this phase; the common ones being:
+So let us quantify the problem, determine the data collection method, and measure current performance.
+We can use many DMAIC model tools in this phase, the common ones being:

 - The Process Flowchart